Lever action: History

-The Henry rifle, invented by Benjamin Tyler Henry, a gunsmith employed by Oliver Winchester, had a centrally located hammer that was cocked by the rearward movement of the bolt rather than an offset hammer typical of muzzle-loading rifles.
-Henry also placed the magazine under the barrel rather than in the buttstock, a trend followed by most tube magazines ever since.
+The Henry rifle, invented by Benjamin Tyler Henry, had a centrally located hammer, cocked by the rearward movement of the bolt rather than an offset hammer typical of muzzle-loading rifles.
+Henry placed the magazine under the barrel rather than in the buttstock, an idea copied by most designers since.

-John Marlin, founder of Marlin Firearms Company, New Haven, Connecticut, introduced Marlin's first lever-action repeating rifle as the Model 1881.
+John Marlin, founder of Marlin Firearms Company, introduced the company's first lever-action repeating rifle, the Model 1881.
 This was chambered in rounds such as .45-70 Government and .38-55 Winchester.
-Its successor was the 1895 solid top design, which is known as the Marlin 336 today.
-It also gave rise to the Marlin Model 1894, which is still in production.
+Its successor was the 1895 solid-top design, known as the Marlin 336 today.
+It gave rise to the Model 1894, which is still in production.

-By the 1890s, lever-actions had evolved into a form that would last for over a century.
+By the 1890s, lever actions had evolved into a form that would last for over a century.
 Both Marlin and Winchester released new model lever-action rifles in 1894.
 The Marlin rifle is still in production, whereas production of the Winchester 94 ceased in 2006.
 While externally similar, the Marlin and Winchester rifles are different internally.
-The Marlin has a single-stage lever-action, whilst the Winchester has a double-stage lever.
+The Marlin has a single-stage lever action, while the Winchester has a double-stage lever.
 The double-stage action is easily seen when the Winchester's lever is operated, as the entire trigger group drops down to unlock the bolt which then moves rearward to eject the spent cartridge.

-The fledgling Savage Arms Company became well known after the development of its popular hammerless Models 1895 and 1899 (which became named the Model 99) lever-action sporting rifles.
-The Models 1895/99 were produced from the introduction in 1899 until the expense of producing the rifle and declining interest in lever-action rifles from the 1950s onwards, resulted in dropping the Model 99 from production in 1998.
-Unlike most Winchester and the Marlin lever-action rifles which used a tubular magazine requiring round nose or flat nose bullets, Arthur Savage designed his rifle using a rotary magazine.
-This allowed the 99 to use cartridges with Spitzer-pointed bullets for increased ballistic performance.
-The 99 was produced in many different cartridges and several different model variations.
-The final models eliminated the very expensive to produce rotary magazines, using a detachable box magazine instead.
-Despite this, the Model 99 was still very expensive to produce when compared to other lever-action rifles and combined with the affordability of the Savage bolt-action rifle, the Model 99 was discontinued.
+The fledgling Savage Arms Company became well known after the development of its popular hammerless Models 1895 and 1899 (which became the Model 99) lever-action sporting rifles.
+The Models 1895 and 1899 were produced from their introduction in 1899 until the expense of producing the rifle and declining interest in lever-action rifles resulted in dropping the Model 99 from production in 1998.

-Sturm Ruger and Company introduced a number of new lever-action designs in the 1990s.
+Sturm, Ruger & Co introduced a number of new lever-action designs in the 1990s.